Brittany Roode '11

 - Field: Teacher at the International School of Tegucigalpa

 - Minor(s): Mathematics

-My name is Brittany Roode and I graduated in 2011 with a major in Spanish, minor in Math and a focus on Education.
-I'm about to begin my second year of teaching high school math at the International School of Tegucigalpa, in the capital city of Honduras.
+My name is Brittany Roode, and I graduated in 2011 with a major in Spanish, minor in math, and focus on Education.
+I'm about to begin my second year teaching high school math at the International School of Tegucigalpa in the capital city of Honduras.
 It is a bilingual school, so I do teach in English; however, I am surrounded everyday by Spanish.
-It is my students' native languages, and although they are supposed to speak English all the time, they more often than not speak Spanish.
+It is my students' native language, and although they are supposed to speak English all the time, they more often than not speak Spanish.
 I take as many opportunities as I can to speak in Spanish with them and have enjoyed learning the colloquialisms of Honduran Spanish.
 In order to intentionally use Spanish, I have also attended Spanish-speaking churches and spent time worshiping at the Micah Project, a home for boys off the streets.

 A few words of advice for current and future students: Get out and explore the world!
 Don't be afraid to move to a strange and foreign place.
 There is so much to discover and always something new to learn.

 If you have another major or minor, such as education, see if you can find a job that uses your skills in a Spanish-speaking country.
 There is so much need, and you will be extremely blessed.